-Monetary policy's impact on the day-to-day economy, however, will take time to ripple through the economy, say sources interviewed for this report.
-The head of equities at an Australian pension is looking out for real-world from recent rate hikes, saying, "We need to see some unemployment in all economies around the world.
-We need to see some of the wage inflation come down and the only way you can get that is through higher unemployment."
+The head of equities at an Australian pension concurs on this need for demonstrated results from recent rate hikes, saying, "We need to see some unemployment in all economies around the world.
+We need to see some of the wage inflation come down, and the only way you can get that is through higher unemployment."
 She continues, "Can you imagine any of the unions agreeing to, say, a 2% wage cut this year just to help the economy?
 That's not going to happen."
-She adds that all of these factors are pertinent to global, U.S., and Asia-Pacific markets: "It simply hasn't flowed through yet - not all of it - so I think that we're in for a bit of pain" in the near term.
+She adds that all of these factors are pertinent to global, U.S., and Asia PAC markets: "It simply hasn't flowed through yet - not all of it - so I think that we're in for a bit of pain" in the near term.